psu13/mutable-states/content/Ode to the Sony MDR-V6 (7506) Headphones Analogs.md

 So for years I have had this happy arrangement.
 Bose QC-15 on the road.
 Sony at home.
 Being a dork though, I started to think: "I wonder if there are any headphones that are truly better in every way than these V6's?"

 A guy at the office started me on this when he bought the Beyerdynamic DT-880s.
 These are super comfy headphones that sound really really good.
 While the Sonys are very comfortable, they do sometimes do pinch a bit.
-The Beyer have these soft velous ear cups that are like wearing soft mittens on your ears.
+The Beyer have these soft velour ear cups that are like wearing soft mittens on your ears.
 They also sound amazing, especially on the detailed acoustic and Classical music that I like.
 You can really hear the edges of those violin strings shaking back and forth.
 This was the first time I had really heard something *better* than the Sony.

 But I stopped using them.
 Why?
 First, they don't play well out of the laptop or the iPhone.
 You sort of need an amp.
 Second, they have a 10 foot cable.
 Which is stupidly long and super inconvenient.
 These are petty concerns but were annoying enough that the moderate improvement in sound was not really worth the extra hassle.